animus

 Recall

 What you did when it cost you something.
-Behavior under pressure is more reliable than self-description.
-The recall questions ask for evidence, not opinion.
+Evidence, not opinion.

 Contradiction

 What you cannot tolerate.
-The traits you judge most harshly are often the traits you disowned in yourself.
-The contradiction checks measure rejection more honestly than identification.
+The traits you judge most harshly are often the traits you disowned.

 Reckoning

 What your pattern has already taken from you.
-The reckoning asks about consequences, not ideals.
+Consequences, not ideals.
 You answer from history, not aspiration.

 Why this matters

-Across history, cultures developed structures for this.
+Throughout history, cultures developed structures for this.
 Rites of passage.
 Spiritual direction.
 Philosophy as a way of life.
 Contemplative practice.
 Depth psychology.
 Most of them disappeared.
+What survived served the few.

 What replaced them is faster and thinner: personality quizzes, productivity culture, self-help abstractions, optimized identities.